kurtseifried/gsd-schema/README.md

 3. if there is a schema for a given namespace it SHOULD be correct

 Where possible we will push data bugs to upstreams to get them corrected, this has already been successful (e.g. with Mozilla and Mageia https://bugs.mageia.org/show_bug.cgi?id=30148).

+# Tools

+We want a python set of tools for local use on the files (e.g. development workstation, enrichment server, etc.) and a Cloudflare worker set for building out the APIs.